 This is the Japanese hibachi restaurant and the 2nd best restaurant in the resort.
 We’ve been to Benihana’s and other similar hibachi restaurants many times.
 This one definitely was just as entertaining and delicious.

-The menu is prefixed, so if you have any dietary restrictions make sure to let them know ahead of time.
+The menu is prefixed, so if you have any dietary restrictions, let them know ahead of time.

 Tip: This restaurant seems to be always booked.
 Make sure to get a reservation early in your stay.